 However, it can be more expensive for people who have poor credit scores.
 If you keep your credit in shape, it will result in you getting a better price on your coverage.

 The type of car you drive also determines the cost of your insurance premium.
-High-end or high-value cars are more costly to repair or replace in case of an accident.
+High-end or high-value cars are more costly to repair or replace in an accident.

 Therefore, these cars tend to have higher insurance quotes than cheaper cars.
 But if your car has remarkable anti-theft and safety features, you’ll likely get a reduction in your insurance costs.

-Similarly, driving a classic car or a custom build will qualify for Classic Car insurance coverage, which has higher premiums and may come with mileage limitations.
+Similarly, driving a classic car or a custom build will qualify for classic car insurance coverage, which has higher premiums and may come with mileage limitations since more miles equals more chances to get into an accident.

 The word ”deductible” comes up a lot when there’s talk of any kind of insurance.
 A deductible is an out-of-pocket expense you have to pay before your insurer takes over.